 Skip to content

 The Mr. Local History Project (MLH) has been preserving and promoting local history since our non-profit organization was established in 2019.
-The all volunteer group started a wooden miniature keepsake program to share history, artwork, in partnership with the world famous Cat’s Meow Village Company of Ohio to support New Jersey’s local history and grow the New Jersey Historic Village Collection.
+The all-volunteer group started a wooden miniature keepsake program to share history and artwork in partnership with the world-famous Cat’s Meow Village Company of Ohio.
+We learned that the Cranford Garden Club had over 16 similar wooden collectibles that ended years ago.
+We want to support New Jersey’s local history and include some of Cranford’s history in our new collection.

-Supporting Cranford, New Jersey’s history via our MLH keepsake project and we hope interest in Cranford’s history will be strongly supported by the community.
-The idea was made possible by then 501c3 non-profit Mr. Local History Project and Brooks Betz, a Trustee who’s family once owned the Cranford Canoe Club.
-The keepsakes bring awareness to historic icons in town as Betz plans to also one day nominate the Cranford Canoe Club to the State and National Registries of Historic Places (a very difficult process).
-The group is a non-profit 501c that relies on fundraisers like this to expand our history programs, so every time you grow your collection, your supporting our non-profit efforts.
+We are supporting Cranford, New Jersey’s history via our MLH keepsake project, and we hope the community will strongly support interest in Cranford’s history.
+The idea was made possible by then 501c3 non-profit Mr. Local History Project and Brooks Betz, a Trustee whose family once owned the Cranford Canoe Club.
+The keepsakes bring awareness to historic icons in town as Betz plans to one day nominate the Cranford Canoe Club to the State and National Registries of Historic Places (a complicated process).
+The group is a non-profit 501c that relies on fundraisers like this to expand our history programs, so every time you grow your collection, you’re supporting our non-profit efforts.

 Cranford Village Keepsakes

 A custom art rendering of each location is on the front, and our researched history is laid out on the back.
-Each collectible is approximately 4″ high by 8-10 inches long and 3/4″ wide paint on a block of wood.
+Each collectible is approximately 4″ high by 8-10 inches long and 3/4″ wide, painted on a wood block.
 Support your local history and start a Cranford collection of your own.
 Each piece is handmade in the USA.
-The Mr. Local History Project sinks all proceeds into growing the program to offer more keepsakes as we’ve now grown the New Jersey Historic Village Collection to 25 keepsakes including iconic venues in Newark, West Orange, Keyport, Bedminster, Basking Ridge, Bernardsville, Cranford, Westfield, Far Hills, Peapack & Gladstone with more coming.
+The Mr. Local History Project sinks all proceeds into growing the program to offer more keepsakes as we’ve now grown the New Jersey Historic Village Collection to 25 keepsakes, including iconic venues in Newark, West Orange, Keyport, Bedminster, Basking Ridge, Bernardsville, Cranford, Westfield, Far Hills, Peapack & Gladstone with more coming.
 Proceeds from each keepsake go into making more historic icons to add to the collective Jersey Village.

 How Do I Get One?